Plantar Wart Identifiers and Treatment OptionsPlantar Wart Treatment in Scottsdale, Arizona

 Self-treatment is generally not advisable.
 Over-the-counter preparations contain chemicals, such as acid, that destroy skin cells.
 It takes an expert to destroy abnormal wart cells without also destroying surrounding healthy tissue.
 Self-treatment with such medications especially should be avoided by diabetics and those with circulation problems which cause insensitive feet.
 Never use them in the presence of an active infection.

 Each patient is unique and requires expert evaluation.
-Learn more about what you or your child may be experiencing by connecting with Scottsdale Podiatrist Steven Burns.
+Learn more about what you or your child may be experiencing by connecting with Scottsdale Podiatry, Arizona Foot Doctors.

-Ready to book an appointment for you or your child’s Plantar wart(s)?
-Dr. Burns and his team at Arizona Foot Doctors are dedicated to your comfort and long-term treatment success.
+Ready to book an appointment for you or your child’s plantar wart(s)?
+Our podiatry team is dedicated to your comfort and long-term treatment success.

-Plantar warts can be painful and annoying.
-Schedule an appointment at our Scottsdale Podiatry Clinic, today, to properly diagnose, remove, and develop a long term prevention plan for your wart.
+Plantar warts, or foot warts, can be painful and annoying.
+Schedule an appointment at our Scottsdale Podiatry Clinic, today, to properly diagnose, remove, and develop a long-term prevention plan for your wart.

 Footcare Physicians of Scottsdale